 Formal conferences are held in November and again in the spring.

-A Christmas Program, Dad and Me Night, a breakfast for Mothers and a Closing Program are scheduled.
+A Christmas Program, Cookies and Milk with Santa, Dad and Me Night, a breakfast for Mothers and a Closing Program are scheduled.

-Children should arrive promptly at 8:55 a.m. at the classroom door.
-They should be picked up promptly at 11:55 a.m. or 3:00 p.m. (if attending the afternoon class or Stay 'n Play) by a parent or other designated person the child knows.
+Children should arrive promptly at 9:00 a.m. at the classroom door.
+They should be picked up promptly at 12:00 p.m. or 3:00 p.m. (if attending the afternoon class, Stay 'n Play or STEAM) by a parent or other designated person the child knows.

 Children should be suitably dressed for the weather in casual clothes.